Restaurants in New York City

 John’s Pizzeria in Bleeker Street

-New York-style pizza is world-famous for being thin, crispy, and humongous!
-John's Pizzeria is consistently rated one of the best in New York City, and their coal-fired brick-oven pizzas are sure to fill your stomach.
+Everybody knows about New York pizza, world-famous for being thin, crispy, and gigantic.
+John's Pizzeria is rated consistently as one of the best in New York City, with their coal-fired brick-oven pizzas sure to fill the stomach.
 The restaurant is unassuming, but the food is divine.
-They don't take reservations, so you can expect to wait at peak times.
-A real slice of New York!
+They don't take reservations nor serve slices, so people must expect to wait at peak times.
+A genuine slice of New York.

 Address: 278 Bleecker Street,